vijayanajay/simplest/docs/testing-strategy.md

 -   **Goal 3: Validate Correctness of Algorithms:** Verify that the financial calculations, GA operations, and backtesting mechanics are implemented correctly against known examples or theoretical behavior.
 -   **Goal 4: Ensure Reproducibility:** Tests will be designed to confirm that, given the same inputs and configuration (and random seeds where applicable), the system produces consistent outputs.
 (PRD Testing Requirements)
 -   **Goal 5: Validate Strategy Robustness:** Employ specific testing methodologies to assess the generalizability and robustness of discovered strategies.
 (PRD Testing Requirements)
+-   **Integrate testing early in spikes/prototyping:** Conduct testing during dedicated spike phases for high-risk areas like backtesting and GA fitness to validate approaches and catch issues early.

 ## 2. Testing Levels